kathrinlin/customizing-aspnetcore-book/manuscript/05-hostedservices.md

 }
 ```

-To test this, I simply created a new ASP.NET Core application, placed this snippet inside, register the `HostedService` and started the application by calling the next command in the console:
+To test this, I simply created a new ASP.NET Core application, placed this snippet inside, registered the `HostedService` and started the application by calling the next command in the console:

 ```shell
 dotnet run